ThaaoBlues/Blue/README.md

 - display the twitch stream of anyone

-- talk with you and learn from your responses to be more accurate.
+- talk with you and learn from your responses to be more accurate.(coming soon)

 - play the top 100